ENCCS/julia-for-hpda/content/regression.rst

          # lm3 = lm(@formula(cy ~ cX^5 + cX^4 + cX^3 + cX^2 + cX + 1), df)
          lm3 = lm(@formula(cy ~ cX^7 + cX^6 + cX^5 + cX^4 + cX^3 + cX^2 + cX + 1), df)

 Let us have a look at linear regression on real multidimensional data.
-For this we will use comes from the Rdatasets package and the "trees" dataset, which consists of measurements on black cherry trees: girth, height and volume
+For this we will use the Rdatasets package and the "trees" dataset, which consists of measurements on black cherry trees: girth, height and volume
 (see Atkinson, A. C. (1985) Plots, Transformations and Regression.
 Oxford University Press).